Including the start of the Olympic football tournament two days before

 Tournament play continues in basketball, baseball and softball.

-U.S. women are 2-0 so far in softball.
+The U.S. women are 2-0 so far in softball.
 With the event being dropped after Beijing, U.S. infielder Crystal Bustos says the tournament will hopefully show that softball should remain an Olympic sport.

 In volleyball, the U.S. women have a 2-1 record in Pool-A. Nicole Davis says her team knows which nations will likely be the most challenging.

 "Brazil, Russia, Italy, China, I think we are all at a very, very high level now, pretty even," said Davis.

 Other tournament action includes beach volleyball, boxing, field hockey, football, sailing, table tennis, handball, tennis and water polo.